We offer the only master's of music degree in South Dakota.

 History of Musical Instruments Specialization

-The Master of Music degree with Specialization in History of Musical Instruments is designed to meet the needs of students with a wide variety of backgrounds, training, and interests.
-Students can choose to focus on conservation, research, cataloging, and/or performance practices, among others that best suit the student’s needs and interests.
+The master of music degree with specialization in history of musical instruments is designed to meet the needs of students with a wide variety of backgrounds, training and interests.
+Students can choose to focus on conservation, research, cataloging and/or performance practices, among others that best suit the student’s needs and interests.
 An interview is required with the pertinent museum faculty.

-The Master of Music degree with specialization in Conducting is designed to increase technical skills and provide the more advanced theoretical information necessary for a career in the conducting field.
+The master of music degree with specialization in conducting is designed to increase technical skills and provide the more advanced theoretical information necessary for a career in the conducting field.
 Students will have the option to focus on conducting specifically in the choral or instrumental realm or take a mixture of both concentrations.
 This program prepares students for advanced level K–12 ensemble teaching (no certification) or for doctoral work in various musical areas.
 An audition with pertinent conducting faculty (choral or instrumental) and submission of video demonstrating rehearsal and performance conducting is required.

 Piano Pedagogy Graduate Certificate

 The certificate program is an option for graduate students who seek to advance their keyboard skills without seeking an advanced two-year degree in piano.
 This certificate is available to those piano teachers working in the field who have developed their own piano studio or who wish to start a piano studio and desire additional advanced training.
 These individuals are often working on certification for the Music Teachers National Association, a national organization that seeks to promote and uphold professional standards for music teachers.

 For detailed admission requirements, please refer to Music in the current graduate catalog.
 Additional requirements exist for international applicants.
 For more information, visit International Admission Requirements.